HKO-WHL-Sums-Prince Albert-Edmonton

 Goal — Prince Albert: Scott (W, ).
 Edmonton: Myskiw (L, ).

-Referees — Adam Griffiths, Jeff Ingram.
-Linesmen — Chad Huseby, Cody Huseby.
+Referees — Fraser Lawrence, Steve Papp.
+Linesmen — Chad Huseby, Michael Roberts.